-- Find Common Ground: We believe that focusing on shared priorities and areas of common ground is the best way to achieve our goals.
+Find Common Ground: Focusing on shared priorities and areas of common ground is the best way to achieve our goals.
 We are committed to bringing together diverse stakeholders around policy solutions that will help all our partners advance their goals.

-- Build a Long-Lasting Movement: Planning is a long-term endeavor, and all communities and regions should have informed, engaged organizations that are working to monitor and shape growth over the long-term.
-We will work to build enduring capacity among local smart growth advocates in the regions where we work.
+Build a Long-Lasting Movement: All communities and regions should have informed, engaged organizations that are working to monitor and shape growth over the long term.
+We work to build enduring capacity among local smart growth advocates.

-- Promote Policies that Protect and Improve Public Health: We will advocate for policies that promote walking, bicycling, and reduced driving, resulting in more active lifestyles, better air quality, and safer streets.
+Promote Policies that Protect and Improve Public Health: We advocate for policies that promote walking, bicycling, and reduced driving, resulting in more active lifestyles, better air quality, and safer streets.

-- Advance Solutions that Increase Social Equity and Environmental Justice: All communities, particularly low-income communities, must have the opportunity to benefit from California’s growth.
-We will advance policies that address mobility, jobs, and affordability and protect existing residents and local businesses from displacement.
+Advance Solutions that Increase Social Equity and Environmental Justice: All communities, particularly low-income communities, must have the opportunity to benefit from growth.
+We advance policies that address mobility, jobs, and affordability, and protect existing residents and local businesses from displacement.

-- Protect Areas Where Growth Should Not Occur: Forests, agricultural areas, important watershed areas and wildlife habitat should be protected from development.
-We will promote policy tools that quantify the GHG benefits of preserving these areas and create incentives for preservation.
+Protect Areas Where Growth Should Not Occur: Forests, agricultural areas, important watershed areas, and wildlife habitat should be protected from development.
+We promote policy tools that quantify the GHG benefits of preserving these areas and create incentives for preservation.

-- Increase Community Participation in Planning: Planning at both the local and regional levels is more effective when there is meaningful community participation throughout all phases of the process.
+Increase Community Participation in Planning: Planning at both the local and regional levels is more effective when there is meaningful community participation throughout the process.
 In particular, under-represented communities need to be engaged in long-term planning.

-- Amplify Synergies: The linkages between state, federal and regional smart growth campaigns – and the people working on them – have never been stronger.
-We strive to recognize these connections and utilize them to add value to the work of organizations at all levels, from the neighborhood to the national.
+Amplify Synergies: We strive connect smart growth campaigns to add value to the work of organizations at all levels, from the neighborhood to the national.